 Every child wants to know about her birth and asks, Where did I come from?
 Many are answered with a birth story that speaks to the child of who she is and will be and that sets her life in motion in a particular way.
-Mothers know the story and tell it like a favorite fairy tale to the child, who rests her head on her pillow, on her way to speak.
+Mothers know the story and tell it like a favorite fairy tale to the child, who rests her head on her pillow, on her way to sleep.

 But sometimes the stories of origin are troubled, riven with complexity and unanswered questions, and bespeak a cloudy future. ~ “The Art of Being Born” by Marcia Aldrich in Best American Essays 2013